|Today's lesson is noticing.|

 Who are you trying to persuade?
 Why?
 What do you want them to do?
 Did it work?

 Today, you will notice your feelings.
 What brought on the happiness?
 What angered you?
 What made you want to punch someone in the nose.

 One of the keys to persuasion is getting people to like you.
 The more someone likes you the easier they are to persuade.
-So noticing what you like and dislike in others is a way to create your own rules to learn.
+So noticing what you like and dislike in others is a way to create your own rules.